ctu-mrs/mrs_optic_flow/README.md

 autologin-user=mrs
 autologin-user-timeout=0
 ```

+Additionally, if these steps were not sufficient, check if headless video is enabled (or available) in BIOS.

 #### Nvidia GPUs
 Processing a single piece of data on an external GPU is faster, but the transfer of data into and from these devices creates a significant overhead, which typically leads to the integrated GPU providing a better output rate.